NESCent/hip_hack_howto/manuscript.md

 * **Reports:** Sponsoring organizations will typically require the development of a final report that summarizes the activities and accomplishments achieved during the hackathon.
 The development of such report is typically main responsibility of the instigators of the event (even though other members of the LT may actively participate).

 <hr/>
-# Methods: Data collection and analysis
+# Approach II: Data collection and analysis

+this section simply describes our data set. it does not have to be long.
 <hr/>
 # Results and Discussion